Skip to main content

 Show them what’s in it for them.
 So this will help them build better relationships with their customers.
 Thanks to talking to, for longer, digging deeper and increasing their understanding of what their customers need.
 And that in turn will [00:21:00] make communication easier and interactions happier.

 They’ll be on much better terms with their customers.
 They’ll be able to deliver more positive news to their customers.
-More often, rather than saying now we don’t have that feature once you’re able to understand the problem that they need solving, you can say, well, well, we’re actually exploring how to solve that problem in a better way and point to the roadmap.
+More often, rather than saying we don’t have that feature once you’re able to understand the problem that they need solving, you can say, well, well, we’re actually exploring how to solve that problem in a better way and point to the roadmap.

 So I’m actually going to come back to this point about the roadmap in a minute.
-And you’ll also be able to you’ll actually also have to deal with far fewer disappointed customers who expected a feature request to be action, but instead understand that the problem is going to be explored.
+And you’ll also be able to, you’ll actually also have to deal with far fewer disappointed customers who expected a feature request to be action, but instead understand that the problem is going to be explored.

 So that’s why you want to get the best feedback out of them.
 But what exactly is it you’re looking for?
 So it’s time to explain exactly what the epitome of useful feedback would be.
 Take them through these core principles.
 Good feedback, [00:22:00] useful feedback.
-It’s, it’s clear who the user is and what type of customer they are.
+It’s clear who the user is and what type of customer they are.

 It explains what the customer is trying to achieve.
 It’s clear what the problem or the challenges that’s being articulated.
 There’s an understanding of how There’s an indication of how important solving this problem is there’s a description of how the customer is trying to solve this problem.